Change the data source for a workbook, data model, or element

 The document updates to use the new data source.
 Any elements without matching data sources display an error.

-Some elements have additional considerations for source swapping:
+Some elements have additional considerations when changing their data source:

-- If your document contains a table created from a CSV upload, you cannot swap the source of the table.
+- If your document contains a table created from a CSV upload, you cannot change the source of the table.

 Change the data source for an element